What’s the Living Wage?

 - It increases staff retention rates

-Some challenges you might face include affordability, maintaining pay differentiation and the potential for Living Wage rate to rise each year.
+You might face some challenges around affordability, maintaining pay differentiation and the potential for living wage rate to rise each year.

-- Start paying the current real living wage to all your directly employed employees
+- Start paying the current living wage to everyone you directly employ

-- Plan to pay your on-site contractors the current real living wage
+- Plan to pay your contractors the current living wage

 - Complete the Living Wage Foundation’s application form